-This platform contains the results of benchmarking 5 optimization solvers on 120 problems arising from energy system models.
+This platform contains the results of benchmarking -2 optimization solvers on 0 problems arising from energy system models.
 For each benchmark run, we measure runtime and memory consumption of the solver, along with other metrics to ensure solution quality across solvers.

-This page presents the main takeaways from our benchmark platform, in an introductory and accessible manner.
-Advanced users, and those wishing to dig into more details can visit the full results in our interactive dashboards.
+This page presents the main takeaways from our benchmark platform in an introductory and accessible manner.
+Advanced users and those wishing to dig into more details can visit the full results in our interactive dashboards.

 How good is each solver, and for what cases?